thatbrguy/Dehaze-GAN/README.md

 - `--layers`: Number of layers per dense block.
 Default value is `4`.
 - `--decay`: Decay for the batchnorm operation.
 Default value is `0.99`.
 - `--D_filters`: Number of filters in the 1st conv layer of the discriminator.
 Number of filters is multiplied by 2 for every successive layer.
 Default value is `64`.
+- `--save_samples`: Since GAN convergence is hard to interpret from metrics, you can choose to visualize the output of the generator after each validation run.
+This boolean flag enables the behavior.
+Default value is `False`.
+- `--sample_image_dir`: If `save_samples` is set to `True`, you must provide sample images placed in a directory.
+Give the name of that directory to this argument.
+Default value is `samples`.
+- `--custom_data`: Boolean flag that allows you to use your own data for training.
+Default is `True`.
+(Note: As of now, I have not linked the data I used for training).
+- `--A_dir`: Directory containing the ipnut images.
+Only used when `custom_data` is set to `True`.
+Default value is `A`.
+- `--B_dir`: Directory containing the ipnut images.
+Only used when `custom_data` is set to `True`.
+Default value is `B`.
+- `--val_fraction`: Fraction of the data to be used for validation.
+Only used when `custom_data` is set to `True`.
+Default value is `0.15`.

 ## License:
 This repository is open source under the MIT clause.
 Feel free to use it for academic and educational purposes.